 The spiral twisted wire was twisted by hand from square brass stock.

 This wire comes "half hard".
-In order to twist it without breaking due to metal fatigue, I had to anneal it to "dead soft".
+In order to twist it without breaking it due to metal fatigue, I had to anneal it to "dead soft".
 This consists of heating to a dull red, then quenching or allowing it to cool naturally.
-Quenching in a pickle pot helps to remove scale and tarnish, but I don't have one that could accommodate the long wire so I opted to just let it cool.
+Quenching in a pickle pot helps to remove scale and tarnish, but I don't have one that could accommodate the long wire so I opted to let it cool and clean it later.